pab1it0/adx-mcp-server/README.md

 ## Usage

-1. Create a service account in Azure Data Explorer with appropriate permissions, or ensure you have access through your Azure account.
+1. Login to your Azure account which has the permission to the ADX cluster using Azure CLI.

 2. Configure the environment variables for your ADX cluster, either through a `.env` file or system environment variables: